TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-02-14-why-config-coding-sucks.md

 tweet_image: '/assets/images/posts/2019/config-evil/rename.gif'
 ---

 Many frameworks propagate config coding over PHP code.
 It's cool, it's easy to type, short and we have a feeling we learned something new.

+One of good examples is Laravel with its [`config/app.php`](https://laravel.com/docs/5.7/configuration) - really good work!

 Since [Symfony 3.3+ service autodiscovery](/blog/2017/05/07/how-to-refactor-to-new-dependency-injection-features-in-symfony-3-3/) feature, there is almost no reason to use code in config.

 By coding in the config I mean anything more complex than:

 - named services

     ```yaml